KeiferC/CyberFundamentals/week1/notes-01-networking.md

 4. __Application__:

-## The OSI Model vs The TCP/IP Model
+## The OSI Model vs the TCP/IP Model

 ![Diagram comparing the abstraction layers of the OSI model with those of the TCP/IP model](./media/osi-v-tcpip.png)